rails/rails/guides/source/active_model_basics.md

 ### Callbacks

-`ActiveModel::Callbacks` gives Active Record style callbacks.
-This provides an ability to define callbacks which run at appropriate times.
+`ActiveModel::Callbacks` gives plain ruby objects Active Record style callbacks.
+This provides an ability to define callbacks that run at appropriate times.
 After defining callbacks, you can wrap them with before, after, and around custom methods.

+You can implement `ActiveModel::Callbacks` by following the steps below:

+- Extend `ActiveModel::Callbacks` in your class.
+- Using `define_model_callbacks`, define a list of methods that you want callbacks attached to.
+When you define a method like `:update`, it will provide all three standard callbacks (before, around and after) for the `:update` method.
+- Wrap the methods you want callbacks on in a block so that the callbacks get a chance to fire.
+- Then in your class, you can use the `before_create`, `after_create`, and `around_create` methods, just as you would in an Active Record model.

 ```ruby
 class Person